Buildings and Land (Clergy Housing and glebe)

 The glebe land of a parish once belonged, by right of his office, to the incumbent of that parish as part of his support.
 He could either use the land himself or let it out and use the rental income.
 The Endowment and Glebe Measure 1976 changed that and the income raised on this land now goes to the Diocesan Board of Finance and is used to help pay clergy stipends across the diocese.

-The management of glebe land is undertaken by external agents.
-The Property Services Department works closely with the agents in relation to strategic glebe matters.
-The agents are:
+The management of glebe land is undertaken by an external agent.
+The Property Services Department works closely with the agent in relation to strategic glebe matters.
+The agent for all glebe in the Diocese of Exeter is:

 Under the Parochial Church Councils (Powers) Measure 1956 PCCs cannot own property or land.
 Instead the property is vested in the Exeter Diocesan Board of Finance Ltd as custodian trustee with the PCC being managing trustee.
 The custodian trustee needs to consent to any disposal or sale, and for further information please see the link below: